niell-ion/crossing-docs/docs/crossing_setup.md

 ### Crossbuck and Antenna Setup

-* Locate the cable pulley and handle attached to the crossbuck assembly.
+* Locate the turnbuckle attached via cable to the crossbuck assembly.

-* Pull on the turnbuckle to raise the crossbuck and antenna array to 90 degrees.
+* Pull down on the turnbuckle, raising the crossbuck assembly to a 90° angle.

 ![Turnbuckle Attachment to Retaining Plate](assets/crossing_turnbuckle.jpg){: style="height:350px;width:auto"}